postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-intro_to_workspaces.md

 ### What is a Workspace?

 A Workspace is a collaborative environment for a group of users to develop and test APIs.
-You can [create](/docs/postman/workspaces/creating_workspaces){:target="_blank"}  a personal or team Workspace.
+Individuals can organize their work in personal Workspaces and teams can collaborate in team Workspaces.

 [![WS_mainScreen-basicMenu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-mainScreen-basicMenu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-mainScreen-basicMenu.png)